Life of a Meteor

 This 360 Aerial documentary makes tangible the changing landscape of the American Southwest as it explores the upper reaches of the Colorado River down to Lake Mead and Phoenix, where we can see the stark reminders of the river’s decline.
 With funding from the Hearst foundation this virtual reality documentary shows the implications of climate change.
 The cinematography team is preparing to fly a DJI Matrice 600 Pro drone, capable of carrying a 13-pound camera.
 The drone is being specially modified by NAU’s Engineering Department to hold and stabilize a Kandao 360 camera.

-Producers: Norman J. Medoff and Giovanni Castillo, Script and Science Consultant: Peter Federici, Script Writer: Daniel Bannik, Cinematography Director: Eric Lynch, Cinematographer: Joshua Favela, Pilot: Colin Giles, Audio Engineer: Javier Parra, Music Composer: Garrett Bowers.
+Producer: Norman J. Medoff, Script and Science Consultant: Peter Federici, Script Writer: Daniel Bannik, Cinematography Director: Eric Lynch, Cinematographer: Joshua Favela, Pilot: Colin Giles, Audio Engineer: Javier Parra, Music Composer: Garrett Bowers.

 ARORA, Geospatial Games for Well Being